UtahRETC/IntroProgrammingPythonPart1/units/01 - Class Introduction/Sign Up For Github And Setup Codespace.md

 ![](assets/git-signin.png)

+\newpage

-Fill out the forms
+Fill out the forms:

 - Choose 'just me' and 'student' for the first form
 - Leave the second form blank and just click continue
 - You will now be logged into the dashboard

 ![](assets/git-signin-forms.png)

----

 ## 3. Create the codespace

 3.1 Navigate to the following url and click on 'use this template' then click on 'open in codespace': https://github.com/UtahRETC/python-codespace-template

 ![](assets/codespace-create.png)

+\newpage

 **Wait for your codespace to be created:**